Difference-Masking: Choosing What to Mask in Continued Pretraining: Experimental Settings

-We consider the same task-adaptive setting for two multimodal video understanding tasks that have an emphasis on social interactions.
-We chose these tasks because of the intuition in ~\citet{dontstoppretraining2020} that TAPT will be most effective when task data is a narrowly-defined subset of the broader domain.
-Since pretrained multimodal models such as MERLOT~\citep{zellers2022merlot} are trained on a broad domain of 20 million videos that do not all contain social interactions, we hypothesize that these two tasks will serve as effective benchmarks for understanding \textsc{Difference-Masking}'s capabilities as a task-adaptive masking strategy.

-\paragraph{TVQA} TVQA~\citep{lei-etal-2018-tvqa} is a dataset containing 21,792 videos from 6 American television shows and questions and answers related to the videos.
-Each question is paired with 5 answer choices, one correct and 4 incorrect, and corresponding video, audio, and subtitles.
+\paragraph{Multimodal Datasets} We also experiment on continued pretraining for two challenging multimodal video understanding tasks. \textbf{TVQA}~\citep{lei-etal-2018-tvqa} is a dataset containing 21,792 videos from 6 American television shows and questions and answers related to the videos.
+Each question is paired with 5 answer choices (one correct answer and 4 incorrect answers), and corresponding video, audio, and subtitles.

-\paragraph{Social-IQ} Social-IQ ~\citep{zadeh2019social} is a dataset containing 1250 videos of social situations and questions and answers pertaining to the videos.
+\textbf{Social-IQ} ~\citep{zadeh2019social} contains 1,250 videos of social situations and questions and answers pertaining to the videos.
 Each question has corresponding video, audio, and subtitles.
-Each question has 3 incorrect and 4 correct answers, resulting in 12 samples for each question (with 1 correct option and 3 incorrect options for each sample).
+We use the train, validation, and test splits from the publicly available datasets.